vidarbrekke/action-schedule-delete/Dev/CursorApps/TuneTussle/initial_spec.md

     - **LLM:** OpenRouter.ai (configurable model).
     - **Music Source:** YouTube Data API for search/links (manual playback).

+### Music Link Fetching

+- The system fetches music links via a single backend endpoint.
+- The provider is currently hardcoded to YouTube, but the architecture supports future expansion to Spotify, Apple Music, etc.
+- The frontend and backend are both structured to minimize future refactoring.

 ---

 ## 3. Future Features (Phase 2+)